 The Philippines has approved measures to prosecute users that post “defamatory” comments on social media websites such as Twitter and Facebook.
 They will be liable for a fine of 1 million pesos (US$24,000) or face up to 12 years in prison.

-In addition, the Cambodian government is enforcing a draft law that seeks to install surveillance cameras and record calls in internet cafes.
+The cyber-security law is the latest in a series of Southeast Asian government measures that have curtailed internet freedoms in the region.Malaysia has recently introduced amendments in the law that could encroach on internet freedoms.
+The changes would allow authorities to identify people who publish potentially inflammatory material on the web which activists say would force writers to resort to self-censorship to avoid prosecution.In addition, the Cambodian government is enforcing a draft law that seeks to install surveillance cameras and record calls in internet cafes.
 The country’s rulers maintain the bill is a crime prevention measure, while critics brand it as a violation of privacy rights.